Ezku/equanimous-tribble/content/3-empirical-study/2-data-collection.md

 \caption{Excerpt of a captured list of kanban board states on Asana.
 The blurred parts are individual tasks.}
 \end{figure}

 The content log and board structures afforded the completion of a *segment analysis*, a coding process arriving at a structural outline of dailies which provided an understanding of broad patterns of activity as accorded with section \ref{research-approach-and-scope}.
-The segments will be further described in section \ref{durations-and-segments}.
 When attention to narrow episodic fragments was called for, they were transcribed individually in more accurate detail.
 Such transcriptions will be presented in this study following this convention:

 > Timestamp in minutes:seconds
 > :   "Speech in between quote marks" (with `attributions` in parentheses)